samueleffiongjacob/FRONT-END-HTML-SASS-BOOTRAP-TAILWIND/pure javascript/Readme.md

     0
     ```

-### Exercises: Level 2
+### Exercises:Level 2

-1. Linear equation is calculated as follows: _ax + by + c = 0_.
-Write a function which calculates value of a linear equation, _solveLinEquation_.
+1. Linear equation is calculated as follows: *ax + by + c = 0*.
+Write a function which calculates value of a linear equation, *solveLinEquation*.
-1. Quadratic equation is calculated as follows: _ax2 + bx + c = 0_.
-Write a function which calculates value or values of a quadratic equation, _solveQuadEquation_.
+1. Quadratic equation is calculated as follows: *ax2 + bx + c = 0*.
+Write a function which calculates value or values of a quadratic equation, *solveQuadEquation*.

     ```js
     console.log(solveQuadratic()) // {0}